oLIMpus: An Effective Model for Line Intensity Mapping Auto- and Cross- Power Spectra in Cosmic Dawn and Reionization: oLIMpus in a nutshell

 We begin by providing an overall description of our methodology and formalism, with the aim of helping the reader navigate the rest of the paper.
 Detailed definitions and derivations of all the quantities we mention here are provided in the subsequent sections.

 The \texttt{oLIMpus} code builds on the pre-existing \texttt{Zeus21} code~\cite{Munoz:2023kkg,Cruz:2024fsv}, improving its formalism and extending it to the context of LIM science.
-Through our new pipeline, which now includes \texttt{Zeus21} as a submodule, we can produce the following main outputs: \begin{enumerate} \item The analytical non-linear\footnote{``Non-linear" refers to the power spectrum dependence on the star formation rate density and line luminosity density.
+Through our new pipeline, which now includes \texttt{Zeus21} as a submodule, we can produce the following main outputs: \begin{enumerate}[itemsep=1pt,topsep=5pt] \item The analytical non-linear\footnote{``Non-linear" refers to the power spectrum dependence on the star formation rate density and line luminosity density.
 Instead, cosmological density perturbations are evolved in linear theory, consistently with the extended Press Schechter theory that requires the linear $\delta$ in the computation of Eq.~\eqref{eq:corr_EPS}.} auto- and cross-power spectra of star-forming lines in $\mathcal{O}(\rm seconds)$ runtime. \item Coeval boxes and lightcones of the density field, the star formation rate density (SFRD), the intensity of star-forming lines, all based on analytical effective models.
 All of these have coherent statistical and astrophysical properties, hence can be consistently used for cross-correlation studies.
-These boxes can be produced in $\mathcal{O}(5\,{\rm minutes})$ for an array of 100 redshift values, with $L_{\rm box}=300\,{\rm Mpc},\,N_{\rm cell}=150$ (i.e.\ $\sim2\,{\rm Mpc}$ resolution), easily varying the underlying cosmological, astrophysical and line models. \item Coeval boxes and lightcones based on a cell-by-cell computation of the SFRD and of the line luminosity density; this (slower) approach allows us to produce mock-simulations against which our effective model can be tested. \end{enumerate} Moreover, \texttt{oLIMpus} can output the 21-cm power spectrum at cosmic dawn computed using \texttt{Zeus21}, and use it to produce coeval boxes and lightcones of the 21-cm brightness temperature.
-Being able to consistently model the star-forming and 21-cm lines in overlapping redshifts opens the window to cross-correlation studies; we will widely explore them in our upcoming work~\cite{Libanore:2025}.
+These boxes can be produced in $\mathcal{O}(5\,{\rm minutes})$ for an array of 100 redshift values, with $L_{\rm box}=300\,{\rm Mpc},\,N_{\rm cell}=150$ (i.e.\ $\sim2\,{\rm Mpc}$ resolution), easily varying the underlying cosmological, astrophysical and line models. \item Coeval boxes and lightcones based on a cell-by-cell computation of the SFRD and of the line luminosity density; this (slower) approach allows us to produce mock-simulations against which our effective model can be tested. \end{enumerate} Moreover, \texttt{oLIMpus} can output the 21-cm power spectrum at cosmic dawn computed using \texttt{Zeus21}, and use it to produce coeval boxes and lightcones of the 21-cm brightness temperature. {A new version of \texttt{Zeus21}~\cite{Sklansky:2025} extends the computation of the 21-cm signal into the EoR; currently, a preliminary version allows the user to generate maps of the reionization field, by computing the neutral fraction cell-by-cell.
+Correlations can then be estimated on the map level; a fully analytical treatment of the 21-cm EoR auto-power spectrum and of its cross correlation with other lines is currently under development. } Being able to consistently model the star-forming and 21-cm lines in overlapping redshifts opens the window to cross-correlation studies; we will widely explore them in our upcoming work~\cite{Libanore:2025gte}.